cssconf/2018.cssconf.eu/contents/copy/cfs/open-until.md

 ## The due date has passed

- Thanks for all your great proposals!.
+ Thanks for all your great proposals!